-$$\tau = \tau^q \cdot P_c(q=1) + \tau^d \cdot P_c(d=1).$$ (5)

-q is the infection of one of the household members with COVID-19 and d death due to the latter.
-To estimate the probabilities of these events to occur, the number of COVID-19 infections and deaths per inhabitant in the country is multiplied by the average country-level household size. τ^q and τ^d are the respective amounts of days of schooling lost due to the occurrence of the two events.
-We set τ^q to the average days of symptom duration, which has been found to be around one week (i.e. five days of schooling), and τ^q to a three week loss of instructional time (i.e. 15 days).7 Table A1 in the Appendix shows the values of all variables used to compute K for each Latin American country.
+$$\tau_c = \tau^q \cdot P_c(q=1) + \tau^d \cdot P_c(d=1). \tag{5}$$ q is the infection of one of the household members with COVID-19 and d death due to the latter.
+To estimate the probabilities of these events to occur, the number of COVID-19 infections and deaths per inhabitant in the country is multiplied by the average country-level household size. τ^q and τ^d are the respective amounts of days of schooling lost due to the occurrence of the two events, either due to the time the child has to stay at home in case someone in the household is infected, or due to a reduction of home learning caused by the overall burden associated to infection, illness or even death of a family member.
+We set τ^q to the average days of symptom duration, which has been found to be around one week (i.e. five days of schooling), and τ^q to a three week loss of instructional time (i.e. 15 days).
+Table A1 in the Appendix shows the values of all variables used to compute K for each Latin American country.
 A detailed explanation on how all these variables are computed and the underlying sources can be found in Table S3 in the Supplemental Material.

 The parental factor of substitution captures the capabilities of parents to substitute formal schooling.
 Through equation (3) it defines the strength in which the educational loss defined by K is suffered by children, depending on the circumstances they face in terms of parental background.
-Hence, we define α , which is the inverse of this factor as e_j^{-1} are the years of schooling of parents with educational degree j.
-The range of years of schooling goes hereby from zero years, equivalent to illiterate parents, to 15 for parents with completed tertiary education.
-Consequently, the extreme values of α are zero for high educated parents that may fully substitute the educational losses, and one for children of illiterate parents who completely absorb the educational shock caused by the pandemic.
-For other levels of parental education the value of α lies
+We define α , which is the inverse of this factor as

-$$\alpha_j = 1 - \frac{e_j^{-1}}{\max(e_j^{-1})}.$$ (6)
+$$\alpha_j = 1 - \frac{e_j^p}{\max\left(e_j^p\right)}.$$ (6)

-6 We estimate the distribution of internet coverage based on household surveys for each country.
+7 We estimate the distribution of internet coverage based on household surveys for each country.
 The methodology is explained in Table S3 in the Supplemental Material.

-7 It has been shown that death of a parent might cause serious educational losses and even school dropout (e.g. Case and Ardington, 2006; Gertler et al., 2004).
+8 It has been shown that death of a parent might cause serious educational losses and even school dropout (e.g. Case and Ardington, 2006; Gertler et al., 2004).
 However, since the likelihood of death due to COVID-19 rises with age and existing medical preconditions, we mainly assume older household members to be affected rather than parents of younger children and adolescents, and choose a shorter instructional loss due to the death of a household member.
 Anyway, because of the rather low probability of infection and death these assumptions do not affect our estimates significantly.